CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 ![](http://i.imgur.com/5yZfZi5.jpg)

-# Installation Guide - Microsoft Windows #

-End of Life and Final Release Dashboard version 2.x - Replaced with Dashboard v3.0.0
+## End of Life and Final Release Dashboard v 2.x
 ------------------

+** Version 2 of CIS-CAT Pro Dashboard has reached End of Life and its Final Release occurred in September 2022.
+It will be replaced with Dashboard v3.0.0 planned for a December 2022 release.**

 Version 2.3.1 is the final release of CIS-CAT Pro Dashboard version 2 series.
-Dashboard version 3.0.0 has replaced the 2.x versions, but is not backwards compatible.
+Dashboard version 3.0.0 will replace the 2.x versions, but the latest version will not be backwards compatible with version 2.x.
 A clean install of Dashboard version 3.0.0 is required as there are no upgrade or data migration options available from any previous 2.x version.
 Please read our [knowledge base article](https://cisecurity.atlassian.net/l/cp/mF6o97vs) to learn more.

 Version 2.3.1 will be available on CIS WorkBench for download through December 2022.